-The California School of Professional Psychology’s APA-accredited PsyD in Clinical Psychology program in Los Angeles provides advanced education and training for practitioners of health service psychology, with a focus in clinical psychology.
+The APA-accredited PsyD in Clinical Psychology degree program offered by the California School of Professional Psychology (CSPP) in Los Angeles gives you the advanced education and training you need to become a professional practitioner of health service psychology, with a focus in clinical psychology.

-The Los Angeles Clinical PsyD program addresses the societal need for multiculturally competent psychology professional practitioners who effectively integrate scientific evidence with practice to respond to human problems of developmental deprivation, dysfunction, and trauma.
-The overarching goal of the program is to educate new generations of clinical psychologists who are able to intervene effectively, using multiple methods of evidence-based assessment and intervention with diverse populations, across many settings, in changing and evolving contexts.
+The PsyD program addresses the need for multiculturally competent psychology practitioners who effectively integrate scientific evidence with practice in responding to human problems of developmental deprivation, dysfunction, and trauma.
+The goal of the program is to educate you as one of the new generation of clinical psychologists who can effectively mediate, using methods of evidence-based assessment and intervention, with diverse populations, across many settings, in changing and evolving contexts.

 Faculty and Admissions

-Applicants to the CSPP-LA Clinical PhD and PsyD programs select one of three emphasis areas:
+When you apply to the Clinical PsyD program you’ll select one of three emphasis areas:

-Students can also choose to opt-out of emphasis area specializations; these students are Multi-Interest Option (MIO).
-All students receive a general education in clinical psychology.
+You can also choose to opt-out of emphasis area specializations, which puts you in a category of the multi-interest option (MIO).
+No matter what you choose, you’ll receive a general education in clinical psychology.